 The UK has 45 geographical police forces, including 43 in England and Wales (Greater Manchester Police, Suffolk Constabulary, Gwent Police, etc.) plus Police Scotland and the Police Service of Northern Ireland.

-In addition there are three special police forces:
+In addition there are four special police forces:

 - Ministry of Defence Police - security for the UK's defence assets.

 - National Police Air Service - air support for English and Welsh police forces.

 The traditional route into policing is to apply directly to one of the country's police forces.
 Before applying, check that you meet the minimum eligibility requirements.
 These vary between police forces, but in general you should:

 - be aged 18 or over

 - be a British citizen, a citizen of a European Union (EU)/European Economic Area (EEA) country or Switzerland, or a foreign national with indefinite leave to remain in the UK without restrictions

 - have lived in the UK for the last three years (although there are exemptions if you have served abroad with the British armed forces)